cuge1995/awesome-3D-point-cloud-attacks/README.md

 # awesome-3D-point-cloud-attacks
-List of state of the art papers, code, and other resources focus on 3D point cloud attacks
+List of state of the art papers, code, and other resources focus on 3D point cloud attacks and defense

 - [Extending Adversarial Attacks and Defenses to Deep 3D Point Cloud Classifiers.](https://arxiv.org/pdf/1901.03006.pdf)
   - [[Code](https://github.com/Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks)]